Static Website on AWS with CI/CD (S3 + CloudFront)

 Architecture

 User requests are routed through Route 53 to a CloudFront distribution, which serves cached content from an S3 bucket.
-ACM provides the SSL certificate used for HTTPS delivery via CloudFront.
+ACM provides the SSL certificate used for HTTPS delivery through CloudFront.

-This setup keeps the architecture simple while using managed services for storage, delivery and DNS, reducing operational overhead compared to managing a server.
+This setup keeps the architecture simple while using managed services for storage, delivery and DNS, reducing operational overhead compared with managing a server-based solution.

 Key Decisions